makertjej/Workshop_1.3_GEMMA_Hat/README.md

 * “Gemma_Hat_AlignPixels.ino” is used when assembling your hat to align the neopixel rings.

 * “Gemma_Hat_Game.ino” is the game code.

+Extra programs:

+* “Gemma_Hat_PixelPosition.ino” lights up pixels one at a time, from position 0 to 51.

+* “Gemma_Hat_Tables.ino” lights up each table/round with a different color.

 Don’t forget the micro or mini-USB cable (depends which version of GEMMA you have).